redhat-nfvpe/kni-ipi-virt/README.md

 ## Bundled Usage

-1. Clone the repo to your provisioning host machine and go to the directory:
+1. As your non-root user (such as `kni`), clone the repo to your provisioning host machine and go to the directory:
     ```
     git clone https://github.com/redhat-nfvpe/kni-ipi-virt.git
     cd kni-ipi-virt